exoplatform/exo-documentation/docs/SSO.rst

 with name ``$PLATFORM_*`` are used to respectively represent URLs and home folders of SP and IDP.

-eXo Platform can perform both roles SP and IDP; thus, it can integrate with services like Salesforce and Google Apps.

-.. note::  -  SAML2 SP integration works for eXo Platform Tomcat.
-           -  SAML2 IDP integration is more supported.
+eXo Platform SAML integration supports the SP role thus can be integrated with various `IdP providers <https://en.wikipedia.org/wiki/SAML-based_products_and_services>`__ such as Salesforce or Shibboleth.

 This chapter covers the following subjects: